kaapstorm/pregnant_justice/src/02_family_defence_foundation.rst

 you right now.
 I'm going home."

 "Baby.
 Don't do that.
 It was just the one time.
 It meant nothing.
 It's all over.
-What are we going to tell the boys?
+If you go home, what are we going to tell the boys?
 What about Maritta and John?"

 "Dude.
 You're the fucking congressman.
 Bullshit excuses are what you do for a living.
 You'll come up with something."